Cancellation and refunds

 - Visit Your Apps.

-- Click Cancel subscription to be taken to your Google Wallet account.
+- Click Cancel subscription to be taken to your Google Payments account.

 - On "Purchase History", click View Order for the subscription you'd like to cancel.